For the most part, yes.

 Because certain types of exercise can exponentially raise blood pressure, it’s important for people with hypertension to concentrate on those activities that will help them.
 Having high blood pressure should not mean that you shy away from physical exercise.
 In fact, quite the opposite.

 ‘Different kinds of exercise have different effects on your body.’
 Professor MacGregor explains.
 ‘If you have high blood pressure, you should try to focus on activities that will help your heart and blood vessels.
 Aerobic exercise is the type that helps your heart the most.’

-Moderate intensity aerobic (or cardiovascular) exercise include activities such as jogging, swimming and dancing.
+Moderate intensity aerobic (or cardiovascular) exercise includes activities such as jogging, swimming and dancing.

 Brisk walking also falls into this category, and is a helpful activity for people with high blood pressure (who aren’t currently active enough) to start with.
 It doesn’t require a gym membership or any specialist equipment, apart from a good, sturdy pair of trainers.
 Brisk walking works the heart and lungs, and is beneficial for blood pressure and circulation; but as a weight bearing exercise it also helps muscle and bone health.

 Certain exercises, Professor MacGregor goes on to say, are not as helpful (or as safe) for those with high blood pressure.